 Schedule a Clinical Supervision Consult Today

-Consultation is required to begin clinical supervision with Certified Professional Counselor Supervisor (CPCS) whether receiving supervision online or onsite in Smyrna, Georgia.
+Consultation is required to begin clinical supervision with Certified Professional Counselor Supervisor (CPCS) whether receiving supervision online or onsite in Atlanta, Georgia.
 At this time we will discuss your goals and expectations as well as what I offer as a supervisor.
 This is your opportunity to ask questions, discuss concerns, and evaluate your ability to participate prior to committing.
 We will also discuss individual and group expectations.